Regardless of your reason, the important thing is that bullet pullets are both inexpensive and come in two forms:

 1. Inertia bullet pullers look like hammers, because they pretty much are.
 They rely on a tight friction fit over the bullet and the force of an impact to slide the bullet out of the cartridge case.
 This can take several swings depending on how firmly the bullet is seated, and may not be suitable for people with physical disabilities.

 2. There is also a “Cam-Lock” bullet pullet that is sold by Hornady.
 The puller mounts in a compatible reloading press and pulls a bullet by operating the press’ arm.
 This requires less physical effort and may be more suitable for people with physical health issues or who have large batches of ammo to tear down.

-Either case is relatively cheap so we took a look at the 4 best bullet pullers on the market (plenty more here) so you can make up your own mind.
+Either case is relatively cheap so we took a look at the 4 best bullet pullers on the market:

 This is the aforementioned press mounted bullet puller, which one gives you the advantages of using the mechanical force of your reloading press to do all the work for you, and more importantly, is the superior choice for recovering cast lead bullets or bullets seated with a factory crimp.
 Hammer type bullet pullers can damage some types of bullets, but the Hornady Cam-Lock provides a mechanically superior choice that is both easier to use, and does a better job at bullet pulling.
 If you have a lot of bullets to pull, stubborn bullets, or need the mechanical advantages that come from using a press, this is the absolute top bullet puller out there.

 Frankford Arsenal Quick-N-EZ Impact Bullet Puller

 - Frankford Arsenal Quick-N-EZ Impact Bullet Puller for Reloading Blue, Medium

 - Price as of 05/08/2021 09:14 PDT(more info about ad)